calvinqh/ad_knowledge_base/README.md

 [Link](docs/Project%201.pdf)

 The command line interface provides a set of general commands:
- - Retrieve the gene symbols that interacting with the given gene
+ - Retrieve the gene symbols that interacting with the given gene and order
- - Retrieve the mean and std
+ - Retrieve the mean and std for given gene
  - Retrieval of gene information (entrez id, gene symbol, corresponding uniprot ids, ...)
  - Retrieve patient information
- - Upload csv, xml, and txt files (data files)
+ - Upload csv and txt files (data files)

 Patient information is stored onto a Cassandra keyspace.
 Gene interaction information is stored onto a Neo4J database.